-When the fetus is in the birth canal it is still in darkness, and Israel crossed the sea at night.
-When the baby comes out of the birth canal it sees light for the first time.
+When the baby is in the birth canal it is still in darkness, and Israel crossed the sea during the night.
+When the baby comes out of the birth canal, it sees light for the first time.
 When the dawn appeared, Israel was completely out of the sea.

 The placenta is a vascular organ that develops in the uterus during pregnancy, and provides the developing fetus with nutrients, and expels waste through the umbilical cord.
-Following birth it is no longer needed, and is expelled as part of the afterbirth.
+Following birth, the placenta is no longer needed, and it is expelled as part of the afterbirth.
 The placenta dies, and is discarded.
 This symbolizes the "... old man with his deeds [4234, practice]" (Colossians 3:9).
-The Egyptians, as a type of the old man were "...dead upon the seashore [8193, lip, edge, termination as a natural boundary]" (Exodus 14:30).
+The Egyptians, as a type of the old man, were "...dead upon the seashore [8193, lip, edge, termination as a natural boundary]" (Exodus 14:30).

-The old man of sin and his way of life is dead, and he cannot cross the boundary of death to bring you back into the "house of bondage" of sin and death.
+The old man of sin, and his way of life, is dead.
+He cannot cross the boundary of death to bring you back into Egypt (sin).
 "Knowing this, that our old man is crucified with Him, that the body of sin might be destroyed, that henceforth we should not serve sin" (Romans 6:6).

 This is a new birth, for "... if any man be in Christ, he is a new creature [2937, creation]: old things are passed away [3928, perished]; all things are become new" (2 Corinthians 5:17).
-This is a new birth.
 Old things do not pass away at conception.
 At birth the old things pass away, and the baby enters into a completely new environment.
 The baby has been liberated from the womb, i.e. the house of bondage.
 It now has freedom of movement, instead of being confined by the boundaries of the womb.

 The Feast of Unleavened Bread is about blood (Passover) and water (baptism).
 During the birth of a baby there is much blood and water.
 We have seen the parallels between the Feast of Unleavened Bread and birth.
-Now we will look at parallels between birth and the Day of Pentecost.
+Now we will look at parallels between birth and the Day of Pentecost, which is entirely dependent on Passover.